 We are a diverse organization working to promote civic, philanthropic, cultural and educational interests within our community through the spirit of volunteerism.
 We are proud to be involved in a wide variety of community programs, philanthropies and charities.

 Student Art Contest - Each year we host an annual Art Contest, with several artistic categories of competition (drawing, painting, photography, mixed media and 3-D art).
-Art in the Community Orange District Art Festival

 Civic Engagement & Outreach